 Ranchi is well connected to the major cities in the state by rail and road.
 The city is well connected via rail and road services.

 December and January are the coolest months with temperature getting to freezing point in some places of the city.
-Monsoon in Ranchi are from June to September and experiences heavy rainfall during these months.
+Monsoon in Ranchi are from June to September, during which it experiences heavy rainfall.